-- 2 If students applied for a leave of absence to study at other universities, educational institutes other than universities, or universities or other educational institutes overseas, and such applications were reviewed and approved for special reasons by the President, then the credits acquired through such study may be recognized as credits for the University under Article 21-2, Article 21-4, or Article 35-3.
+- If students applied for a leave of absence to study at other universities, educational institutes other than universities, or universities or other educational institutes overseas, and such applications were reviewed and approved for special reasons by the President, then the credits acquired through such study may be recognized as credits for the University under Article 21-2, Article 21-4, or Article 35-3.
+The number of credits that can be recognized as such is as provided in Article 21-6.
 However, the term of such temporal leave cannot be included in the registration period at the University. - 3 The procedure for study during a leave provided in the preceding paragraph is provided elsewhere.